yvien226/yvien226.github.io/index.md

 ---

 # Data Science & Machine Learning Portfolio
-This portfolio contains a list of Data Science, AI and Machine Learning projects that I created for hobby, self learning, and exploring these fields+.
+This portfolio contain a list of Data Science, AI and Machine Learning projects that I created for hobby, self learning, and exploring these fields+.

 ## Contents:
 - [Machine Learning](#machine-learning)